-Bachelor of Business Analytics
+Bachelor of Data Science for Business

 The Bachelor Programmes are three-year full-time studies, each of which comprises 60 credits.
 In total, a Bachelor's degree program comprises 180 credits.
 The credits are in accordance with the European ECTS (European Credit Transfer System) system.

 The Bachelor of Business Analytics is a three-year-full time program where the students will attain a solid first degree in international business administration and specialize in digital analysis techniques applied in a business context.